openclimatedata/pyhector/README.md

 carbon-cycle model [Hector](https://github.com/JGCRI/hector).

-**pyhector** makes the simple climate model Hector easily installable and usable from Python and can for example be used in the analysis of mitigation scenarios within integrated assessment models, complex climate model emulation, and uncertainty analyses.
+**pyhector** makes the simple climate model Hector easily installable and usable from Python and can for example be used in the analysis of mitigation scenarios, in integrated assessment models, complex climate model emulation, and uncertainty analyses.

 **[Hector](https://github.com/JGCRI/hector)** is written in C++ and developed at the